 However, on Sunday, March 22 of 2009, Dick Dickens passed away suddenly from complications of diabetes.
 He had left early from that night's Community Band practice, having felt unwell.
 A Celebration of Life was held in the Sagebrush Theatre for Dick on April 4, 2009, at which the band played in his memory.

-Since then, Cliff Noakes has taken on the reigns as Director of the band and ensures Dick Dickens vision continues.
+Since then, Cliff Noakes has taken on the reigns as Director of the band and ensures Dick Dickens' vision continues.
 He has since saw the formation of a full Executive Committee to help with the day to day running of the group, and ensuring its success.
-In 2013, Don Bennett has joined as co-conductor of the group, and ensures the band can have the support and direction to continue.

 The Kamloops Community Band takes pride in continuing to carry on the mission originally set out by Dick Dickens.
 Our group continues to be open to musicians from all walks of life, ages, and skill and we strive to keep costs to members to a minimum.
 We continue to hold various benefit concerts each year, performances in a variety of retirement homes in our community, and for numerous community events.

-Year in and year out, our regular concerts tend to include: the Chase Food Bank Hamper Concert in December (started by Dick Dickens in about 2002) with the Chase Secondary School Band, the Richard Dickens Scholarship Fund Concert (February), and the Canadian Diabetes Benefit Concert (in memory of Dick Dickens, started in 2011).
+Year in and year out, our regular concerts tend to include: the Chase Food Bank Hamper Concert in December (started by Dick Dickens in about 2002) with the Chase Secondary School Band, and the Richard Dickens Scholarship Fund Concert.